Medical Tourism: Why?

 European Medical Tourist (EMT) provides elite surgeons.
 We look doctors who are leaders in their field.
 This means authoring publications, heads of the department or have thriving practices, and who have a PhD and professorship in addition to their MD degrees.
 These elite surgeon focus on advanced medicine not yet fully-available in the US.
 We also observe them in the OR.
 We are looking at their manual skill, scrub nurses and how well they are organized and work together as a team.
 After all it is the surgeon that has the primary affect on the patient, not the hospitals or any medical marketing group.
 Learn about quality in medicine with EMT.

-Which Country?
+Which Hospital?